ceramicnetwork/CIPs/CIPs/CIP-69/CIP-69.md

 ### Leaf sorting
 Before creating the tree the leafs (updates) should be sorted.
 The sorting should be based on a few different properties of the Ceramic document that is being updated and the update record itself:

-1. `topic` - sort by the topic in the document metadata
+1. `collection` - sort by the topic in the document metadata
 2. `schema` - if multiple documents have the same topic, sort by the *schema*
 3. `DID` - if multiple documents have the same topic and schema, extract and sorty by the DID from the `kid` in the signed record
 4. `DocID` - finally sort by the DocID